The following tips and shortcuts help you work in CityEngine.

 Toolbar keyboard shortcuts

-A good rule of thumb, is to press the alt key and use the buttons to pan, rotate, or dolly zoom.
-Also, a quick way to zoom to a feature is to select the feature and then press F to zoom to that selection.
-Some other common shortcuts are:
+Press the Alt key and use the buttons to pan, rotate, or dolly zoom.
+Also, you can quickly zoom to a feature by selecting the feature and then pressing F. The following are other common shortcuts:

 Measure distance (D) or Area (A)